phonegap-build/docs-en/3.1.0/configuring/plugins.md

 # Plugins

-To extend the native functionality exposed by the PhoneGap native-app container, PhoneGap Build supports a white-listed selection of PhoneGap Plugins,
+To extend the native functionality exposed by the PhoneGap native-app container, PhoneGap Build supports a white-listed selection of PhoneGap Plugins.

 The list of all supported plugins is located on our
   <a href="https://build.phonegap.com/plugins" target="_blank">plugins repository.</a>

 Plugins need to implemented differently for each platform, and may not be supported across all PhoneGap platforms.
-If you're deploying across multiple platforms, be sure that the experience degrades gracefully for users who do not have the plugin available.
+If you're deploying across multiple platforms, ensure that the experience degrades gracefully for users who do not have the plugin available.

 If you would like to contribute a plugin to PhoneGap Build, please see the relevant documentation.